Second Polish Republic: Education and culture

 In Polish literature, the 1920s were marked by the domination of poetry.
 Polish poets were divided into two groups – the Skamanderites (Jan Lechoń, Julian Tuwim, Antoni Słonimski and Jarosław Iwaszkiewicz) and the Futurists (Anatol Stern, Bruno Jasieński, Aleksander Wat, Julian Przyboś).
 Apart from well-established novelists (Stefan Żeromski, Władysław Reymont), new names appeared in the interbellum – Zofia Nałkowska, Maria Dąbrowska, Jarosław Iwaszkiewicz, Jan Parandowski, Bruno Schultz, Stanisław Ignacy Witkiewicz, Witold Gombrowicz.
 Among other notable artists there were sculptor Xawery Dunikowski, painters Julian Fałat, Wojciech Kossak and Jacek Malczewski, composers Karol Szymanowski, Feliks Nowowiejski, and Artur Rubinstein, singer Jan Kiepura.

 Theatre was immensely popular in the interbellum, with three main centres in the cities of Warsaw, Wilno and Lwów.
 Altogether, there were 103 theatres in Poland and a number of other theatrical institutions (including 100 folk theatres).
-In 1936, different shows were seen by 5 million people, and main figures of Polish theatre of the time were Juliusz Osterwa, Stefan Jaracz, and Leon Schiller.
+In 1936, different shows were seen by 5 million people, and the main figures of Polish theatre of the time were Juliusz Osterwa, Stefan Jaracz, and Leon Schiller.
 Also, before the outbreak of the war, there were approximately one million radios (see Radio stations in interwar Poland).

+Poland participated in the Olympics for the first time making its debut performance in the 1924 Winter Olympics.
+A national Olympics committee was formed in 1919 and plans were made to participate in the 1920 Summer Olympics but these were cancelled due to the Polish-Soviet War.
+Poland participated in every Olympics game between the 1924 Winter Games until its final appearance at the 1936 Summer Olympics.
+Women also begun to be included more in sports in Poland.